 What to Do If You're Dissatisfied with Your Insurance Company

 If you run into a problem with your insurance company, first try to resolve the problem with your agent or broker, if you have one.
 If you instead purchased the policy directly from the company or on a website that sells coverage from multiple companies, reach out to the appropriate customer service department.

-If you have exhausted other options and feel your insurance company is violating the terms of your policy, you can take legal action.
-If the amount in question is small enough, use the small claims court in your jurisdiction.
+If you have exhausted these options, and feel your insurance company is violating the terms of your policy, you can take legal action.
+If the amount in question is small enough, you can use the small claims court in your jurisdiction.
 Otherwise, consider hiring a lawyer to handle the matter.

 Let's start with a really basic question: Why do I need to buy car insurance?

 First and foremost, because it's required by law in most states.
-In addition, it’s to protect your assets.
-If you don't have insurance and cause an accident, it can put you in financial ruin if you are taken to court.
-Think of it as a small investment to cover this large risk.
+In addition, it protects your assets.
+If you don't have insurance and cause an accident, that can put you into financial ruin if you are taken to court.
+Think of it as a small investment to cover a large risk.

 How should consumers decide how much coverage they need?

 Look at your car insurance policy as six separate policies.
-Look at what's required by law, what's optional, then discuss what makes sense for you with your agent.
+Look at what's required by law, what's optional, then discuss what makes sense for you with your agent or other seller.

 Consider things like your assets and how much medical coverage you already have.
 The minimum required by law is usually bare bones, and is very low if you look at the costs you could potentially face in a claim settlement.
 You should strongly consider more coverage if you can afford it.

 Remember the insurance isn't just for you; it is for your passengers as well.
-Think about your driving behavior – are you a carpool mom or dad carrying around a lot of kids?
-You're responsible for them too.
+Think about your driving behavior.
+For example, are you a carpool mom or dad carrying around a lot of kids?
+You're responsible for them, too.

 When should I skip collision and comprehensive insurance?

 People consider dropping collision and comprehensive insurance on older vehicles, as they may consider that it's not worth the cost.
-Consider the risks in state you live in—for example, if you get a lot of hail storms, a lot of car thefts, or a lot of deer on the road.
+Consider the risks in state you live in—for example, do you get a lot of hail storms, car thefts, deer on the road?
 If you drop comprehensive coverage and a hail storm comes through, you will have to pay for your damages out of pocket.
 Think about whether you can afford to fix or replace your vehicle if you don't have comprehensive insurance.

 Why would I need medical payments coverage if I have health insurance?

-First party medical coverage is additional coverage you can purchase to have your insurance company pay your bills regardless of who causes the accident.
+First-party medical coverage is additional coverage you can purchase to have your insurance company pay your bills regardless of who caused the accident.
 It may pay for an ambulance ride, an ER visit and medical bills, for example.

-All too often people expect their medical insurance to cover their bills after an accident.
-Of course it's important to have good health insurance for any instance, but it's important to understand what your own health insurance covers.
-In a car accident, even if someone else is at fault, it may take a while to get it covered by your health insurance.
-This insurance could cover your initial medical costs.
+All too often, people expect their medical insurance to cover their bills after an accident.
+Of course it's important to have good health insurance for any instance, but it's also important to understand what your own health insurance covers.
+In a car accident, even if someone else is at fault, it may take a while to get your bills covered by your health insurance.
+This insurance might cover your initial medical costs.

 Besides my age and gender, what do insurers look at when setting my premium?

 Your driving record is always considered by insurers.
 Moving violations and at-fault accidents will work against you and can lead to higher premiums.
-They can also cause an insurance company not to renew your policy because you are considered high risk.
+These can also cause an insurance company not to renew your policy because you are considered a high risk.
 A good driving record is ultimately something you have control over.
 By driving safely, you can keep your premiums down and also make us all safer.
-Having a car that's safe and crashworthy is also very important and can lead to [lower premiums].
+Having a car that's safe and crashworthy is also very important and can lead to lower premiums.

-If you have a good credit score, you may get a discount: People who manage their personal finances well will pay less Companies have been using this as a factor for many years.
-The initial reaction was ‘what does my credit rating have to do with how I drive?’
-But study after study shows a strong correlation between how you manage person finances and whether you get in an accident.
+If you have a good credit score, you may get a discount.
+Companies have been using these scores as a factor for many years.
+The initial reaction was “what does my credit rating have to do with how I drive?”
+But study after study shows a strong correlation between how you manage your personal finances and whether you get in an accident.

 How else can I keep my premiums down?

-There are so many different discounts out there, it's important to ask your insurer what you might be eligible for.
-For example, combining auto insurance with your homeowners or renters insurance might make sense.
+There are so many different discounts out there, it's important to ask your insurer which you might be eligible for.
+For example, combining auto insurance with your homeowners' or renters' insurance might make sense.
 Ask for good driver discounts.
 If you have tickets, some insurance companies will offer a reduced premium if you take a defensive driving course.

-When you're looking at ways to save, having a higher out of pocket deductible can save you up to 20 percent on premiums.
-Look at all your deductibles on all your different kinds of coverage.
-Of course, you'll have to pay out of pocket [for the deductible] if have an accident.
+When you're looking at ways to save, having a higher out-of-pocket deductible can save you up to 20 percent on premiums.
+Look at your deductibles on all your different kinds of coverage.
+Of course, you'll have to pay out of pocket for the deductible if you have an accident.